Comptonization by Reconnection Plasmoids in Black Hole Coronae II: Electron-Ion Plasma

 \subsection{Characteristics of the reconnection region}

 In this section, we present the effect of different magnetizations ($1<\sigmai<3$) on the structure of the radiatively-cooled reconnection region, for a fixed $\gcool=0.06$.
-As we show in Fig.~\ref{fig:recrate}, the reconnection rate ($\eta_{\rm rec}$; defined as the plasma's inflow velocity in units of the Alfv\'{e}n speed) exhibits a very weak dependence on the ion-to-electron mass ratio.
+As we show in Fig.~\ref{fig:recrate}, the reconnection rate exhibits a very weak dependence on the ion-to-electron mass ratio.
 On the other hand, $\eta_{\rm rec}$ increases from $\sim$0.08 to $\sim$0.12 as $\sigmai$ is increased from 1 to 3; this is consistent with MHD results of \cite{Ni+12} and PIC results of, e.g., \cite{rowan_17} and \cite{ball_18}.
-For our fiducial mass ratio ($\mi/\me=28.5$), Fig.~\ref{fig:recrate} also shows that reconnection proceeds with a rate that is nearly independent on the strength of radiative cooling; this conclusion holds both for the electron-ion composition considered here, as well as for the pair plasma of our previous studies (\citetalias{Sironi_20}, \citetalias{Sridhar+21c}).
+For our fiducial mass ratio ($\mi/\me=29$), Fig.~\ref{fig:recrate} also shows that reconnection proceeds with a rate that is nearly independent on the strength of radiative cooling; this conclusion holds both for the electron-ion composition considered here, as well as for the pair plasma of our previous studies (\citetalias{Sironi_20}, \citetalias{Sridhar+21c}).
 This can be understood from the fact that the reconnection rate is controlled by the electron inertial and thermal effects at X-points, and the electron dynamics at X-points are not affected by cooling for our choice of $\gcr>\sigmae/8$.

 The 2D structure of strongly IC-cooled ($\gcool=0.06$) reconnection layers for different magnetizations is presented in Fig.~\ref{fig:2D_rec_layer} ($\sigmai=1$ on the left, $\sigmai=3$ on the right).
 Regardless of the strength of IC cooling and the value of the magnetization, the reconnection region breaks into a hierarchical chain of coherent magnetic structures (`plasmoids') as a result of the tearing instability \citep{tajima_shibata_97, loureiro_07, bhattacharjee_09, uzdensky_10}.
 The formed plasmoids occasionally merge with each other, leading to the formation of secondary reconnection layers at the merger site, transverse to the main layer.